DieracDelta/DieracDelta.github.io/posts/2021-01-10-deploying-blog.md

 (though I'm the only user).
 Hakyll makes this easy, since all I need do is modify the template used to include the analytics script and boom it's on all webpages.

+# Adding style #

+To make the site look a little less outdated, I'm using `nerdfonts`.
+This was as easy as including a line in the `HEAD` section and a little bit of `css` per nerdfont README.